scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 The template class system
 ***************************

-Scylla Monitor dashboard templates use ``class`` attribute that can be added to any JSON object in a template file.
+Scylla Monitoring Stack dashboard templates use ``class`` attribute that can be added to any JSON object in a template file.
 The different classes are defined in a file.

 The ``class`` system resembles CSS classes.
 It is hierarchical, so a ``class`` type definition can have a ``class`` attribute and